SteeltoeOSS/Documentation/api/v3/stream/rabbitmq-binder.md

 **autoBindDlq**
 Whether to automatically declare the DLQ and bind it to the binder DLX.

-  Default: `false`.
+  Default: `False`.

 **bindingRoutingKey**
-The routing key with which to bind the queue to the exchange (if `bindQueue` is `true`).
+The routing key with which to bind the queue to the exchange (if `bindQueue` is `True`).
 For partitioned destinations, `-<instanceIndex>` is appended.

   Default: `#`.

 **bindQueue**
 Whether to declare the queue and bind it to the destination exchange.
-Set it to `false` if you have set up your own infrastructure and have previously created and bound the queue.
+Set it to `False` if you have set up your own infrastructure and have previously created and bound the queue.

-  Default: `true`.
+  Default: `True`.

 **consumerTagPrefix**
 Used to create the consumer tag(s); will be appended by `#n` where `n` increments for each consumer created.
-Example: `${spring.application.name}-${spring.cloud.stream.bindings.input.group}-${spring.cloud.stream.instance-index}`.
+Example: `${spring:application:name}-${spring:cloud:stream:bindings:input:group}-${spring:cloud:stream:instanceIndex}`.

-  Default: none - the broker will generate random consumer tags.
+  Default: `none` - the broker will generate random consumer tags.

-**containerType**
-Select the type of listener container to be used.
-See [Choosing a Container](https://docs.spring.io/spring-amqp/reference/html/_reference.html#choose-container) in the Spring AMQP documentation for more information.

-  Default: `simple`

 **deadLetterQueueName**
 The name of the DLQ